kz9/writeups/docs/index.md

 # Welcome to My Blog

-This Blog is for my own Writeups.
+This Blog is for my own writeups and practices.

 ## ME: Kz9